 More Eagles, along with American White Pelicans at Charbonneau Park, and some other stuff along the way.

 Weary of four walls, Darlene, Nora and I headed for the Snake River at Hood and Charbonneau parks.
 On the way we saw a Ross' Goose (we think) or a Snow Goose.
 We saw Pelicans and one eagle in a tree along the river before reaching Charbonneau .
 Half a mile from the park, we counted six eagles perched in trees.
 Some had the distinctive white heads, some didn't.
-I assume their young bald eagles, since they don't develop white heads for about four years.
+I assume they were young bald eagles, that don't develop white heads for about four years.
 My main source, however, said they're so large they could be Golden Eagles.
 I remained mum.Read More